boostkpi/boostkpi.github.io/_posts/2021-09-13-Aggregates-are-misleading-and-averages-tend-to-lie.md

 title:  "Aggregates are misleading and averages tend to lie"
 categories: [ Overview ]
 image: assets/images/Aggregrates-are-misleading.png
+alt: 'Aggregates and averages are misleading.
+Business Illustrations by StorySet'
 beforetoc: ""
 toc: true
 ---